aryanpahariya07/S1000D_py/README.md

 - The conversion process assumes that the input Word document follows a specific structure, with headings and lists.
 You may need to adjust the code if your documents have a different structure.

 - The application uses Bootstrap for the user interface to make it more user-friendly.

-Please feel free to modify and extend this code as needed for your own projects or requirements.